open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/Kapacitor/samples/README.rst.txt

 Introduction to samples of multiple UDFs in a single task and multiple tasks with single UDF
 --------------------------------------------------------------------------------------------

 .. note::  In this document, you will find labels of 'Edge Insights for Industrial (EII)' for filenames, paths, code snippets, and so on.
-Consider the references of EII as Open Edge Insights (OEI).
-This is due to the product name change of EII as OEI.
+Consider the references of EII as Open Edge Insights for Industrial (Open EII).
+This is due to the product name change of EII as Open EII.

 Implementation of 2 simple examples to showcase the use of a single task with multiple UDFs and multiple tasks with single UDF in Kapacitor.